EdwinCroissantArduinoLibraries/SimpleBMP180/README.md

 #SimpleBMP180 library

-This is bare bone BMP085/BMP180 Library
+This is a bare bone BMP085/BMP180 Library

 ##Dependency